multinodeio/documentation/README.md

 # docker-compose.yml

-This file in this repo has the definitions for the different cloud-config.yml / docker-compose entries and a long ass command line option.
+This file in the 'files' repo has the definitions for the different cloud-config.yml / docker-compose entries and a long ass command line option.